Trap for Cinderella (novel): Style and structure

 The novel subverts the conventions of the genre as the amnesiac heroine assumes all the basic roles of a mystery story: "I was the detective, the murderer, the victim and the witness, all at once."
-Jacques Dubois thus compares it to Alain Robbe-Grillet's The Erasers, "a novel inspired by crime fiction in which the major roles become intwined."
+Jacques Dubois thus compares it to Alain Robbe-Grillet's The Erasers, "a novel inspired by crime fiction in which the major roles become entwined."

 Susan M. Myers writes that "Japrisot has constructed his story in such a way that the text reveals, but then conceals the identity of the heroine, for each time a possible interpretation arises, doubt floods in from another source."
 Martin Hurcombe and Simon Kemp suggested that in this respect, the novel is not so much a "whodunit" but a "whoizit".
 Some critics argue that even in the end, the identity of the heroine is never adequately established.

 The narrative ambiguity is reflected in the chapter titles: "I will have murdered", "I murdered", "I would have murdered", "I shall murder", "I murdered", "I murder" and "I had murdered."
 The bulk of the text is narrated in first person by the amnesiac protagonist.
 Her narration is framed by a fairy-tale style prologue (omitted in the English translation) and a very short epilogue in the style of a news item.
 They are both told in third person by an unidentified narrator.
 The chapters “I shall murder” and “I murder” are also narrated in third person but the chapters that follow identify them as transpositions of the oral accounts given to the heroine by Jeanne Murneau and Serge Reppo respectively.